JulieBenchuk/inno-calculator/README.md

   Contains the main source files for the project.
     - **components/**
       Contains `calculator.js` and `switcher.js`, which handle the logic for the calculator and the theme switcher functionality.
+    - **constants/**
+      Constants used in the app.
     - **styles/**
       Includes the styles for the calculator.
     - **utils/**
-      Includes the functions for calculation, validation, and constants used in the app.
+      Includes the functions for calculation, formatting and validation.
     - **index.js**
       The entry file for the application that contains the logic for handling the calculator's functionality and interactions.
     - **index.html**